 These positions are open to all historic preservation students; however, preference is given to students entering their second year in the program.
 The GE call goes out each year in the spring for awards given the following academic year.

 In addition to the internal GEs, historic preservation students may hold GEs in other departments or programs while pursuing their studies.
-The Graduate School maintains a complete listing of the open GE positions throughout campus.
+The Division of Graduate Studies maintains a complete listing of the open GE positions throughout campus.

 The tuition rates guaranteed for each student are based on the tuition rates for fall term of the student's first full year in a qualifying program and the summer thereafter.
 As long as the student continues to make satisfactory progress toward on-time graduation, the student will not be expected to pay tuition higher than the student's guaranteed rates.